steinwurf/kodo-ns3-examples/README.rst

   hg tags

-And as previously described to switch to one of those versions do a (for example): ::
+And as previously described to switch to version ``xx`` do a (for example): ::

-  hg checkout ns-3.19
+  hg checkout ns-3.xx

 Now you have to go through the ``configure`` and ``build`` steps again, described in the previous section.